 The South Australian State Emergency Service (SASES) is a volunteer based organisation.
-We are always looking for new volunteers to perform many different roles in the Adelaide metropolitan area and in regional areas across South Australia.
+We are always looking for new volunteers to perform SES volunteering roles across metropolitan Adelaide and in regional areas across South Australia.

 Becoming a volunteer can provide numerous benefits including: learning hands-on practical skills, free nationally-accredited training, valuable work experience, making new friends, and connecting with your community.
-Find your local unit and ideal position and register to become a volunteer today!
+Submit our volunteer registration form to register your interest in becoming a SES volunteer.

 Frequent Questions About Volunteering